-The reasons for the Council's decision to refuse permission for the development are:-
+The reasons for the Council's decision to refuse permission for the development are: -

-- (1) The site is within an area without notation on the Approved County Development Plan and in an area referred to as being within the extension of the Metropolitan Green Belt in the Approved County Structure Plan (1979) and the Dacorum District Plan, wherein permission will only be given for use of land, the construction of new buildings, changes of use or extension of existing buildings for agricultural or other essential purposes appropriate to a rural area or small scale facilities for participatory sport or recreation.
-No such need has been proven and the proposed development is unacceptable in the terms of this Policy. - (2) The proposed development would constitute an undesirable intrusion in a rural area adversely affecting its character. - (3) The increased traffic likely to be generated by the proposed development would be a potential hazard on adjacent highways which because of inadequate width and construction are unsuitable for such additional traffic.
+The site is without notation on the Approved County Development Plan and in an area referred to as being within the extension of the Metropolitan Green Belt in the Approved County Structure Plan (1979) and the deposited Dacorum District Plan wherein permission will only be given for use of land, the construction of new buildings, changes of use or extension of existing buildings for agricultural or other essential purposes appropriate to a rural area or small scale facilities for participatory sport or recreation.
+No such need has been proven and the proposed development is unacceptable in the tarms of this policy.